Metacor/Minecraft-Speedrun-Guide/readme.md

 			https://www.youtube.com/watch?v=aGMLHXnD6Bc
 			https://www.youtube.com/watch?v=uBp8uVbW1us

-	You always Spawn to the East, facing the Main Island, Ender pearl to the Island if possible if you spawn underground, Dig up in the top left/right corner

-	Get to the Fountain asap → setup the bed platform → run in your desired direction The Dragon Perches faster the futher away you are from the fountain Run away in a Cardinal Direction, in relation to the fountain if you don't, the dragon might Diagonal Perch, making the one cycle very hard North/South Perch is faster than East/West, but gives the player less time to react The Dragon will Perch on the Opposite side of you;
-			so if you're North, and the dragon snaps middle from the South, it's likely perching if 2+ Pearls; Pearl to the highest tower in your desired direction (N/S/E/W), build up to y = 122 if the Dragon fireballs you, either dodge it, or get hit on purpose then jump → place a block below you F3 + B to enable Hitboxes for the Dragon fight, also helps with recognizing the Perch
+	Get to the Fountain asap → setup the bed platform → run in your desired direction if 2+ Pearls; Pearl to the highest tower in your desired direction (N/S/E/W), build up to y = 122 if the Dragon fireballs you, either dodge it, or get hit on purpose then jump → place a block below you F3 + B to enable Hitboxes for the Dragon fight, also helps with recognizing the Perch